votca/votca/share/doc/methods.rst

 The input files include: target distributions, initial guess (optional) and a list of interactions to be iteratively refined.
-As a target distribution, any table file can be given (e.g. GROMACSoutput from ``g_rdf``).
+As a target distribution, any table file can be given (e.g. GROMACS output from ``g_rdf``).
 The program automatically takes care to resample the table to the correct grid spacing according to the options provided in ``settings.xml``.